TIBCOSoftware/snappydata/docs/configuration.md

 2. **Generate an RSA key pair**<br>
     To generate an RSA key pair run the following command on the client computer, `ssh-keygen -t rsa`
-    Press Enter when prompted to enter file in which to save the key, and for the passpharase.
+    Press **Enter** when prompted to enter file in which to save the key, and for the pass phrase.

 3.  **Copy the Public Key**<br>
     Once the key pair is generated, copy the contents of the public key file, to the authorized key on the remote site, by typing
     `cat ~/.ssh/id_rsa.pub >> ~/.ssh/authorized_keys`